Carl Davis (American football): 2015

-He competed with Brandon Williams and Christo Bilukidi throughout training camp for the vacant starting nose tackle position left by the departure of Haloti Ngata to the Detroit Lions during free agency.
+He competed with Brandon Williams and Christo Bilukidi throughout training camp for the vacant starting nose tackle position left by the departure of Haloti Ngata to the Lions during free agency.
 Head coach John Harbaugh named Davis the backup starting nose tackle to Williams to begin the regular season.

-He made his professional regular season debut in the Baltimore Ravens' season-opener against the Denver Broncos and recorded three combined tackles and a pass deflection in their 19-13 loss.
-On September 27, 2015, Davis earned his first career start at defensive tackle and defended a pass during their 28-24 loss to the Cincinnati Bengals.
+He made his professional regular season debut in the Ravens' season-opener against the Denver Broncos and recorded three combined tackles and a pass deflection in their 19–13 loss.
+On September 27, 2015, Davis earned his first career start at defensive tackle and defended a pass during their 28–24 loss to the Cincinnati Bengals.
 He started the next two games at defensive tackle, in place of Timmy Jernigan who had an injured knee.
-Davis was a healthy scratch for Weeks 12-14 despite having a strong start to his rookie season and being the first member of the Ravens' 2015 draft class to start.
+Davis was a healthy scratch for Weeks 12–14 despite having a strong start to his rookie season and being the first member of the Ravens' 2015 draft class to start.

 In 13 games of his rookie season, Davis produced 11 tackles and 2 passes defended.